 Striped bass, also known as striper or rockfish, is one of the most sought-after fish in North America, and it is easy to understand why: The fish is delicious, healthy, and extremely versatile.
 But not all stripers are created equal.
 Learn everything you need to know about striped bass, including what to look for when shopping for it and how to cook it.

 The striped bass (Morone saxatilis) is native to the East Coast and migrates from freshwater to saltwater, swimming upriver each spring to spawn, then back to to coastal areas to feed.
 Chesapeake Bay, Virginia, and Cape Cod Bay, Massachusetts, are important fisheries for stripers, and the commercial season usually lasts from late June through mid-December.
 Wild striped bass can grow to over 70 pounds, but they are most often caught between 3 to 15 pounds.

 Besides its East Coast home, stripers have been introduced into lakes throughout the country, and have also become a fixture in West Coast waters.
 In addition to the wild species, there are several different types of farmed striped bass that are available throughout the year.

 How to Cook Striped Bass

-And don't forget the collars, which are the triangles of meat behind the gills.
-Marinated and grilled, many people feel they are the best part of the fish -- after the cheeks, that is.
-Cheeks are discs of meat on the fish's head, and in a large striper, make an appetizer for two that beats all but the finest diver scallop.
+Don't forget the collars, which are the triangles of meat behind the gills.
+Marinated and grilled, many people feel they are the best part of the fish.
+And don't forget the cheeks, that is, the discs of meat on either side of the fish's head.
+The cheeks of a large striper can make an appetizer that beats just about anything.